 If a taxi driver is negligent and as a result causes an accident, the taxi driver and his employer are legally and financially liable for the property damage and personal injury that result from the accident.
 Taxi accidents can leave victims with severe injuries.
 As a result, the victim accumulates substantial medical bills and misses a great deal of work.
 The whole family suffers.
-Through a personal injury lawsuit you may be able to recover a variety of damages, including:
+Discuss your legal options with an experienced taxi accidents attorney in New York, because through a personal injury lawsuit you may be able to recover a variety of damages, including:

 - Lost wages

 - Property damage